cloud-erik/5798/README.md

 # 5798
-Supervised Text Classification for Marketing Analytics Herer you will find a Jupyter notbook for the Supervised Text Classification for Marketing Analytics final project
+Supervised Text Classification for Marketing Analytics

+Here you will find a Jupyter notbook for the Supervised Text Classification for Marketing Analytics final project